John Mearsheimer: Career

-Since 1982, Mearsheimer has been a member of the faculty of the Department of Political Science at the University of Chicago.
-He started as an assistant professor in 1982, became an associate professor in 1984 and finally a full professor in 1987 and was appointed the R. Wendell Harrison Distinguished Service Professor in 1996.
-From 1989 to 1992, he served as chairman of the department.
+Since 1982, Mearsheimer has been a member of the faculty of the Department of Political Science at the Social Science Division at the University of Chicago.
+He was appointed as assistant professor in 1982, as associate professor in 1984, and as full professor in 1987.
+He served as chair of the Department of Political Science from 1989 to 1992.
+He was appointed the R. Wendell Harrison Distinguished Service Professor of Political Science in 1996.
 He also holds a position as a faculty member in the Committee on International Relations graduate program, and he is a co-director of the Program on International Security Policy.
-He is also a member of the board of directors of Inter-University Seminar on Armed Forces and Society and a member of the editorial boards of the academic journals International Security, Security Studies, Joint Forces Quarterly, Journal of Transatlantic Studies, Asian Security, China Security, and International Relations.
 He is also a member of the American Political Science Association and served as the co-chairman of its Commission on History, Social Science and International Security Affairs from 1987 to 1990.

+Mearsheimer is a member of the editorial boards of the academic journals International Security, Security Studies, Joint Forces Quarterly, Journal of Transatlantic Studies, Asian Security, China Security, and International Relations.